hertzmann/hertzmann.github.io/_posts/2021-05-19-how-to-draw-line-thickness.md

 Nonetheless, I found many trends that do match our theory.

-As we derive in the paper, **our theory predicts that line thickness at a point will, generally, be inversely proportional to two quantities:**
+| **Our theory predicts that line thickness at a point will, generally, be inversely proportional to two quantities:**
 1. the distance from that point to the viewer, and
-2. the curvature of the object at that point.
+2. the curvature of the object at that point.  |

 In addition, lines can't be thicker than some maximum thickness determined by the artist's tool and their drawing style.